 Brix & Rye

 Look for a weathered doorway marked by a carriage insignia.
 Never mind the old windows, dark vestibule with candles and a vintage shuffleboard table — the main fun is in the basement.
 Head downstairs to a narrow speak-easy that serves a frequently changing menu of craft cocktails and beer.
 Weekends evenings often extend well past midnight; closed Wednesdays.
-(Pictured: bartender Evan Bucholz of South Jamesport
+(Pictured: bartender Evan Bucholz of South Jamesport.)

 Lucharitos Taqueria & Tequila Bar

-It's a busy bar and restaurant with décor dedicated to images of wrestlers and a drink menu including creative margaritas, mojitos and sangria.
+It's a busy bar and restaurant with decor dedicated to images of wrestlers and a drink menu including creative margaritas, mojitos and sangria.
 Watch on Saturday nights for a dance party that runs between 10 p.m.-1 p.m. featuring pop hits from the ‘80s and the ‘90s.

 First and South

-A cozy, friendly pub serving upscale comfort food — and live music on Tuesday nights and pig roasts on Mondays.
+A cozy, friendly pub serving upscale comfort food plus live music on Tuesday nights and pig roasts on Mondays.